What’s a Rich Text element?

 The 3MW/3.7MWh BSS, one of the largest at any sports ground in the world at present and the first at a UK football club, will bring Arsenal immediate benefits, cutting electricity bills, and earning money by supporting a low-carbon grid.

-It will go live this November, having been installed by Pivot Power in the basement of the stadium, with further storage capacity to be added in summer 2019.
+It will go live November 2018, having been installed by Pivot Power in the basement of the stadium, with further storage capacity to be added in summer 2019.
 Pivot Power will operate the BSS for 15 years.

 The 3MW BSS has been designed to meet Arsenal’s peak consumption and will store enough energy to run the 60,000-seater Emirates Stadium for an entire match.
 It could power up to 2,700 homes for two hours - more than enough time to watch the match at home.